 The A, B, C, D and X risk categories, in use since 1979, are now replaced with narrative sections and subsections to include:

 - Risk Summary

 Lactation (includes Nursing Mothers)

 - Pregnancy Testing

-The Pregnancy subsection will provide information about dosing and potential risks to the developing fetus, registry information that collects and maintains data on how pregnant women are affected when they use the drug or biological product.
+The Pregnancy subsection will provide information about dosing and potential risks to the developing fetus and registry information that collects and maintains data on how pregnant women are affected when they use the drug or biological product.
 Information in drug labeling about the existence of any pregnancy registries has been previously recommended but not required until now.
-Contact information for the registries will also be included, and pregnant women are encouraged to enroll to help provide data on the effects drug use or biologics in pregnancy.
+Contact information for the registries will also be included, and pregnant women are encouraged to enroll to help provide data on the effects of drug use or biologics in pregnancy.

 If information for the subsections of Pregnancy Exposure Registry, Clinical Considerations, and Data is not available, these subsections will be excluded.
 The Risk Summary subheadings are always required, even if no data is available.